jebedaia360/Platfromer-2D-Demo/README.md

 ## ENG:
-Originally it was just a repository with the code and graphics discussed in my Godot tutorials, however, since December 2018 the project has been done by [Chaha Studio] (https://masterpolska.pl.tl/Chaha-Studios.htm), and on December 28, the repository became a repository only for the Rigo's Adventure Demo project.
+Originally it was just a repository with the code and graphics discussed in my Godot tutorials, however, since December 2018 the project has been done by [Chaha Studio](https://masterpolska.pl.tl/Chaha-Studios.htm), and on December 28, the repository became a repository only for the Rigo's Adventure Demo project.

-[MIT License] (https://www.wikiwand.com/pl/Licencja_MIT) - you can use the code as you like in your projects: D, graphics, music and sounds also from (with acknowledgment of authorship) - [CC-BY License] (https://creativecommons.org/licenses/by/4.0/).
+[MIT License](https://www.wikiwand.com/pl/Licencja_MIT) - you can use the code as you like in your projects: D, graphics, music and sounds also from (with acknowledgment of authorship) - [CC-BY License](https://creativecommons.org/licenses/by/4.0/).

 Youtube channel with (Polish) tutorials: https://www.youtube.com/channel/UCMGyApWbhZCBnsEn2SI4ovA